Straight Talk On Welfare Statistics

 These programs are funded by the federal government and offer subsidies to low-income individuals and families.
 There are four major welfare programs, including Supplemental Nutrition Assistance Programs or "food stamps", Temporary Assistance for Needy Families and housing assistance.

 Welfare data shows that the initiative aids all people without regard for their age, creed or color.
-The following statistics on welfare recipients, states and programs paint a clearer picture of how the scheme works.
+The following statistics paint a clearer picture of how the scheme works.

-An estimated of 67 million Americans receive social security benefits each month in 2023.
+More than 72.5 million Americans receive social security benefits each month in 2025.

 (Social Security Administration)